yucongkoo/tp/docs/DeveloperGuide.md

 ## Tag feature

-This feature allows users to assign tags to / remove tags from customers in EzContact, increasing the recognizability of customers to users.
+This feature allows users to assign tags to / remove tags from customers in EzContact, making customers more recognizable to the users.

 ###### **Overview**